Poverty Targeting with Imperfect Information: Inadmissibility of Plug-In Rule

+The policymaker's problem can be expressed more transparently in terms of poverty gaps rather than income levels.
+This reparameterization turns the transfer-allocation problem into a Gaussian location problem with a constrained action space, making the connection to classical statistical decision theory immediate.

+Let $\hat Y=(\hat Y_1,\ldots,\hat Y_n)^\top$ denote the vector of noisy income signals, and fix a poverty line $z\in\mathbb{R}_{++}$.
+Define the observed poverty-gap vector $X:=z\mathbf{1}-\hat Y$ and the vector of true poverty gaps $\theta:=z\mathbf{1}-\mu$, so that $\theta_i=z-\mu_i$ for each household $i$.\footnote{I refer to \(\theta_i=z-\mu_i\) as the household's true poverty gap, where \(\mu_i=E[y_i\mid W_i]\) is the component of resources that is predictable from the information available to the targeting system.
+This object differs from the ex post realized gap \(z-y_i\), because realized income also contains an idiosyncratic residual.
+Under the quadratic benchmark, by Remark~\ref{remark:losses}, this distinction does not affect expected-risk comparisons across transfer rules.} Under Assumption~\ref{assump:normality}, it follows that

+Because $\mu_i\ge 0$, the transformed parameter space is $\Theta:=(-\infty,z]^n$.
+For poor households, $\theta_i>0$ is the true poverty gap.
+For nonpoor households, $\theta_i<0$ is the negative of the amount by which income exceeds the poverty line.

+The action space is unchanged, since the policymaker still chooses a feasible transfer vector $\tau\in\mathcal A$.
+Under the change of variables $\theta=z\mathbf{1}-\mu$, the quadratic loss becomes

+Thus, after centering incomes at the poverty line, the policymaker observes a heteroskedastic Gaussian signal $X$ whose unknown mean is the vector of true poverty gaps, and chooses a feasible action $\tau(X)\in\mathcal A$ under squared-error loss.

-\begin{proposition} \proptitle{\hyperlink{proof:equivalence}{Problem Equivalence}} \hypertarget{prop:equivalence}{} The problem of optimally allocating transfers to minimize expected poverty based on noisy income observations is statistically equivalent to the constrained Gaussian location estimation problem in the following sense: There exist bijective mappings between the parameter spaces, sample spaces, and action spaces of the two problems that: \begin{enumerate} \item preserve the sampling distributions, \item preserve the loss incurred by each action--parameter pair, and \item induce a one-to-one correspondence between decision rules that preserve their risk functions at all parameter values. \end{enumerate} Hence, every decision rule in one problem corresponds uniquely to a rule in the other with the same risk at each parameter value. \end{proposition}
+\begin{proposition} \proptitle{\hyperlink{proof:equivalence}{Problem equivalence}} \hypertarget{prop:equivalence}{} Under Assumption~\ref{assump:normality}, the conditional-mean-income formulation and the Gaussian poverty-gap formulation defined by \eqref{eq:gaussian_gap_model} and \eqref{eq:equiv_loss} are decision-theoretically equivalent.
+Specifically, the affine transformations $\theta=z\mathbf{1}-\mu$ and $X=z\mathbf{1}-\hat Y$ induce one-to-one correspondences between parameter values, observations, and measurable decision rules such that \begin{enumerate} \item the sampling model is preserved, \item the loss associated with each action--parameter pair is preserved, and \item the risk of every decision rule is preserved pointwise. \end{enumerate} Hence, every decision rule in one formulation corresponds uniquely to a rule in the other with the same risk at every parameter value. \end{proposition}

-Using this equivalence to the problem of estimating a Gaussian location vector, I show in this section that the projection of \( \boldsymbol{X} \) onto \( \mathcal{A} \), known as the plug-in rule, is dominated by a James--Stein-type estimator that achieves uniformly lower risk across the entire parameter space.
+The proof, given in Appendix~\ref{app:secondary_propositions_main_text}, verifies that the affine transformation from incomes to poverty gaps preserves the sampling distributions, loss, and risk pointwise.
+The remainder of this section therefore works with the equivalent Gaussian location formulation.